Alert management

 The alerting pipeline is straightforward.
 The Loki and Mimir rulers evaluate alerting rules and send alerts to the Mimir Alertmanager.
 The Mimir Alertmanager (a multi-tenant aware Alertmanager) routes those alerts to configured receivers.

-Configure Alertmanager for your tenants using our Alertmanager configuration tutorial.
+Configure Alertmanager for your tenants using our alert routing documentation.

 Loading alerting and recording rules